4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 .. image::  images/mask_window_image.png
    :alt: View on image tab.

-1. Information about image.
+1. Gives information on image.
+Spacing parameters can be changed manually.
-2. Widget to select files for batch processing.
+2. In this panel files for batch processing can be selected.
-   It is described in `select multiple files`_ part of `Batch processing`_ from `ROI Analysis GUI`_.
+   (For further details see `select multiple files`_ part of `Batch processing`_ from `ROI Analysis GUI`_.)
-3. Control if show Multiple files panel.
+3. Controls appearance of `Multiple files panel`_ in main window.

 ROI Analysis GUI
 ----------------